What is Ankylosing Spondylitis?

 - Homeopathic treatment treats the disease internally and tries to correct the altered immune system.

-- It reduces the pain, stiffness, swelling and helps improve the mobility of the affected joints.
+- It reduces the pain, stiffness, and swelling and helps improve the mobility of the affected joints.

 - Timely administered homeopathic treatment can slow down the progression of the disease and further complications.